Nancy-infancia/Image_processing/isgray/README.md

 # Function: isgray
 ## Description
 Check whether the given image is gray or not.

 ## calling Sequence
 bool= isgray(img)

-## Parameter
+## Input parameter
 img : The input image to be tested.
 It can be matrix, string, or a image.

-## Detailed explanation
+## Detailed Explanation

-### Initial check
+### Initial Check
-The function intially check the input is a text or not.
-If the input is text it returns false as the image cannot be of string type.
-In scilab the type number of the string datatype is 10.
+The function initially checks whether the input is a text string.
+If the input is a string, the function returns false because an image cannot be of string type.
+In Scilab, the type number for the string data type is 10.

-### Image verification
+### Image Verification
-The given input is tested if it is image or not and whether the dimensions is less than 5 and the No. of the channel is 1 or not.
-As the number of channel for the grayscale image is 1.
+The given input is tested to determine if it is an image and whether its dimensions are less than 5.
+Additionally, it checks if the number of channels is 1, as grayscale images have only one channel.
+To verify if the input is an image, the isimage() function is used.

-For the image check the input is passed to the isimage()
-* The valid image can be boolean type but the isreal() in scilab cannot handle boolean input.
-So it is first converted to logical type.
-* The input image should be a non-empty matrix and a non-sparse matrix and can be of type integer, boolean All this conditions are verified in isimage()
+A valid image can also be of the Boolean type, but the `isreal()` function in Scilab cannot handle Boolean inputs.
+Therefore, it is first converted to a logical type.
+The input image must be a non-empty matrix and a non-sparse matrix, and it can be of types such as integer or Boolean.
+All these conditions are verified in the `isimage()` function.

-### Float check
+**Float Check**
-If all the above conditions are true then it will check whether the input is a decimal type.
-If it is decimal type, the input is passed to the ispart().
-Which takes two parameters, they are a is_float_image() and the input argument.
-The image of double type must have all the values between 0 and 1 or be %nan is checked by is_float_image(). ispart() first checks the corner of the image first and then the rest of the part of the image.
-This reduces the time of computation.
+If all the above conditions are satisfied, the function checks whether the input is of a decimal type (float).
+If it is of decimal type, the input is passed to the `ispart()` function, which takes two parameters: `is_float_image()` and the input argument.

-The return value of ispart is stored in bool and it will be return value of isgray()
-### Not float
+The `is_float_image()` function ensures that all pixel values in the image are between 0 and 1 or are `%nan`.
+The `ispart()` function first checks the corners of the image and then verifies the rest of the image.
+This approach reduces computation time.
+The return value of `ispart()` is stored in `bool`, which becomes the return value of the `isgray()` function.

+**Non-Float Check**
-If the input is not float, then it is checked in either of the three types.
+If the input is not a float, it is checked against the following three data types:

-* uint8
+* `uint8`
-* uint16
+* `uint16`
-* int16
+* `int16`

-If any this condition is true then the output will true or else false
+If the input matches any of these types, the function returns `true`.
+Otherwise, it returns `false`.

 ## Test cases
 1. A=[0 0 1; 1 0 1]

    isgray(A)
-### ans
+### Result
 T

 2. a = rand (10)

    a(50) = %nan

    isgray (a)
-### ans
+### Result
 T

 3. b(5, 5) = 2

    isgray(b)
-### ans
+### Result
 F

 4.  img= imread('path.jpg')

     isgray(img)
-### ans
+### Test evidence
 [https://drive.google.com/file/d/1ehte-v6L2PrSU7c_QYL7_YyIvKZGD9J6/view?usp=drive_link]

 5. img2=imread('anibn.png')

    isgray(img2)
-### ans
+### Test evidence
 [https://drive.google.com/file/d/1DaO4EcrwU_MhGZklYIQC-biN0hcrxZti/view?usp=drive_link]